Skip to main content

 Workers' Compensation

-Saint Louis University employees must notify their supervisors immediately following all on-the-job injuries and illnesses (including bloodborne pathogen exposures), and a Report of Injury form must be completed.
+Saint Louis University employees must notify their supervisors immediately following all on-the-job injuries and illnesses (including bloodborne pathogen exposures), and complete a Report of Injury.

 Authorized Care Provider

-As of July 1, 2022, Concentra Urgent Care became the provider for employee health.
+Concentra Urgent Care is the primary provider for SLU employee health.

 FAQ About Workers' Compensation Claims at SLU